mosra/m.css/doc/doxygen.rst

 =============================== ===============================================
 :py:`enum.base_url`             Base URL of file containing detailed
                                 description [3]_
+:py:`enum.include`              Corresponding :cpp:`#include` to get the enum
+                                definition.
+Present only for enums inside
+                                modules or inside namespaces that are spread over multiple files.
+                                See `Include properties`_ for more information.
 :py:`enum.id`                   Identifier hash [3]_
 :py:`enum.type`                 Enum type or empty if implicitly typed [6]_ :py:`enum.is_strong`            If the enum is strong